drmikeh/rails_todo_app/README.md

 * keep user sessions     - use browser cookie containing a `remember_token` that is persisted in database

 ### Step 7 - Add MVC CRUD for User

+To add AuthN/AuthZ and Session Management, we first need to add a User model and its associated MVC CRUD operations to our app.

 7a.
 Scaffold out the MVC CRUD for a User